v3rse/terraform-thoughts/README.md

 - Provisioners only run when a resource is created/updated/destroyed.
 If there's nothing to change on the resource they don't run.
 - Remove spaces before policy json brackets to avoid errors
 - Function will return `null` if function is not async or doesn't use `callback`
+- Lamdas have to begin access to SQS queues via policies

 ### Best practices
 - `.tf` files should be committed to vcs